pimcore/pimcore/doc/01_Getting_Started/03_Configuration.md

 * Define an environment variable named after the constant.
 When defining a constant, Pimcore will look if an env variable with the same name is defined and use that instead of the default value.
 * Define an environment variable in a `/.env` file which will be automatically loaded through the [Symfony DotEnv](https://github.com/symfony/dotenv) component if it exists.
 Environment variables defined here will have the same effect as "real" environment variables.
+See the [Environment-Specific Configurations](../21_Deployment/03_Configuration_Environments.md) section for more details.

 The [Pimcore Skeleton](https://github.com/pimcore/skeleton) repository contains an example file, [`constants.example.php`](https://github.com/pimcore/skeleton/blob/11.x/config/pimcore/constants.example.php).